gmflau/google-dev-days-workshop/lab5/README.md

   Average run duration (ms): 111.00
 ```

-Now, the RDI Ingest with CloudSQL PostgreSQL as `source` and fully managed Redis Enterprise database as `target` for order information.
+Now, the RDI Ingest with CloudSQL PostgreSQL as `source` and fully managed Redis Enterprise database as `target` for order information has been set up properly.